djobbo/reaccord/docs/guide/README.md

       details: Reaccord is built on top of discord.js, so 100% of the Discord API is available to you.
     - title: Custom router
       details: Build your bot like a real web app, using react-router under the hood.
-footer: Made by  with ❤️ by Djobbo "Alfie" Maïga
+footer: Made by  with ❤️ by Djobbo
 ---